-Several cities in Northern Europe vie to claim Dietrich Buxtehude as their son.
+SEVERAL CITIES in Northern Europe vie to claim Dietrich Buxtehude as their son.
 While scholars cannot say with certainty where he was born or even exactly when (it was around 1637), he considered himself a Dane.
 His most notable post, however, was as organist at the Church of St. Mary at Lübeck, Germany, where he labored thirty-five years, composing mostly religious music, performing on the pipe organ and harpsichord, holding regular instrumental performances, and keeping the church’s accounts.
-As the church’s finance officer, he disbursed all payments for its supplies and work until about six weeks before his death.
+As the church’s finance officer, he disbursed all payments for its supplies, and worked until about six weeks before his death.

 Like Bach, Buxtehude was a Lutheran, and seems to have held a heart-felt faith.
 Both were influenced by Pietism, a movement that called Lutherans to deeper spiritual life.
 At any rate, Buxtehude often chose to set Pietist verses to music.
 The music itself incorporated elements that some Pietists found objectionable, such as breaking words into swiftly-sung short syllables and prescribing exuberant musical passages to be played during Communion, distracting those who preferred meditation at the solemn moment.

 Samples of his music are readily available today.
-He is considered one of the greatest composers of the German baroque period.
+He is considered one of the greatest composers of the German baroque period and wrote some of the best church music before Bach.
 Dietrich Buxetehude, Lübeck’s sterling musician, died on this day, 9 May 1707.